Can your brand get sick? Not really — but brand health can suffer from bad customer reviews, negative PR, and more.

 On the flip side, dissatisfied consumers publish angry reviews on Yelp, dislike your posts on Facebook, and mention your brand in hot discussions on Reddit.
 This also boosts your brand awareness — and the notoriety of your company.

-That’s why you need to detect any spikes in your brand mentions online.
-It helps you prevent reputation crises and also provides feedback for how you can improve your products, services, and overall brand.
+That’s why you must detect any spikes in your brand mentions online.
+It helps prevent reputation crises and provides feedback on improving your products, services, and overall brand.

 Brand Health Metrics

 There is no one formula to check your brand health quickly and easily.
-Instead, it’s like being an air traffic controller looking at a dashboard with dozens of indicators.
-You must track them all at once in order to detect any problems.
+Instead, it’s like an air traffic controller looking at a dashboard with dozens of indicators.
+You must track them all at once to detect any problems.

-Below let’s look at what indicators you need to have on your dashboard.
+Below let’s look at what indicators you need on your dashboard.

 1. NET Promoter Score (NPS)

-NPS shows whether your brand is “healthy” or not by comparing the number of positive and negative online mentions dedicated to your company.
+NPS shows whether your brand is “healthy” by comparing the number of positive and negative online mentions dedicated to your company.
 Here is a formula:

 Net Promoter Score = % of positive mentions - % of negative mentions